-RO = runoff:
+RO = runoff;

-$ET_0$ = evapotranspiration;
+$ET_0 = evapotranspiration;$

 NP = net percolation;

-$\Delta S$ = change in water storage within the cover system profile; and
+- ΔS = change in water storage within the cover system profile; and

-ITF = interflow (assumed to be zero)
+- ITF = interflow (assumed to be zero)

-Precipitation was measured at site with at tipping bucket rain gauge to measure rainfall and measured SWE of 0.15 and 0.22 kg/m.
+Precipitation was measured at site with at tipping bucket rain gauge to measure rainfall and measured SWE of 0.15 and 0.22 kg/m2.
 Daily spring melt was estimated by the degree-day method with a degree day coefficient of 2.74 mm/degree-day C and an estimated snow ripening period of seven days (USDA, 2004).

 Runoff is not measured at the PAG field trials but was estimated during spring freshet and large rainfall events based on Okane's experience at sites where runoff is monitored.
-At similar sites, to produce a runoff event of 1 mm, rainfall events of at least 10 mm were required in periods of $\sim$ 24 hours or less.
+At similar sites, to produce a runoff event of 1 mm, rainfall events of at least 10 mm were required in periods of ~24 hours or less.
 Based on these findings, runoff events were estimated for the monitoring period as approximately 10% of daily rainfall totals exceeding 10 mm during spring and summer months.
+Snowmelt is also considered to be runoff when ground conditions are still frozen.